BR1py/itertree/docs/docs/tutorial.rst

 *****************************************************

 We already
-talked about some of the features in the in previous chapters (access and iterators) but now we like to give a full overview about in-depth related functionalities.
+talked about some of the in-depth features in the in previous chapters (access and iterators) but now we like to complete the related functionalities.

 All related methods are available in a specific `iTree`-object via the subclass `itree.deep`.